 Avista Corp. is an energy company engaged in the generation, transmission and distribution of energy as well as other energy-related businesses.
-The utility portion of the Company, doing business as Avista Utilities, an operating division of Avista Corp. and not a separate entity, represents the regulated utility operations.
-Avista Utilities generates, transmits and distributes electricity in eastern Washington and northern Idaho.
-Avista Utilities also provides natural gas distribution service in eastern Washington, northern Idaho, northeast and southwest Oregon and in the South Lake Tahoe region of California.
+Avista Utilities, an operating division of Avista Corp. and not a separate entity, represents the regulated utility operations.
+Avista Utilities generates, transmits and distributes electricity in parts of eastern Washington and northern Idaho.
+Avista Utilities also provides natural gas distribution service in parts of eastern Washington, northern Idaho, northeast and southwest Oregon and in the South Lake Tahoe region of California.
 Avista Capital, a wholly owned subsidiary of Avista Corp., is the parent company of all of the subsidiary companies engaged in the other non-utility lines of business.